 Learn facts about Illinois for kids.

-Did you know that Illinois was the 21st state to join the union?
-Yes, that is correct!
-Illinois officially joined the union on December 13, 1818!
-Illinois is located in the Midwestern region of the United States.
-Illinois is bordered by five (5) states: Indiana, Kentucky, Missouri, Iowa, Wisconsin, and Lake Michigan borders Illinois on the east upper side of the state.
-Illinois is the twenty-fifth (25th) largest state in the United States.
-Illinois is one of the bigger states.
-About 12,671,460 people are living in Illinois.
-Did you know that Walter Elias Disney, also known as Walt Disney, was born in Chicago, Illinois?
+Did you know that Illinois was the 21st state to enter the Union?
+Illinois officially became a state on December 13, 1818.
+Located in the Midwestern region of the United States, Illinois is bordered by five states: Indiana, Kentucky, Missouri, Iowa, and Wisconsin.
+Additionally, Lake Michigan lies to the northeast of the state.
+Illinois is the 25th largest state in the U.S. and is relatively populous, with approximately 12,671,460 residents.

 Facts about Illinois:

-9. Illinois can get very hot and cold depending on the time of year.
-The hottest temperature ever recorded in Illinois was 117 degrees Fahrenheit in East St. Louis on July 14, 1954.
-The coldest temperature ever recorded in Illinois was -36 degrees (36 degrees below zero) Fahrenheit in Congerville on January 5, 1999.
+9. Illinois experiences a wide range of temperatures throughout the year, with notable extremes observed.
+The highest recorded temperature in Illinois was 117 degrees Fahrenheit, measured in East St. Louis on July 14, 1954.
+In contrast, the lowest recorded temperature was -36 degrees Fahrenheit (36 degrees below zero), which occurred in Congerville on January 5, 1999.
+These records illustrate the significant climatic variability within the state.

 Share a fact about Illinois with us?